AutoGen runtime authorization

 # Even if Agent A convinces Agent B to call delete_production_db,

-# the tool itself checks authorization.
+# the tool itself checks the guardrail.

 async def delete_production_db(table: str) -> str: